awst-austria/qa4sm/docs/developers_guide.md

 Adapt the `valentina/settings_conf.py` to match your local configuration:

 - Set `DATA_FOLDER` to the folder where you keep the (geo)data, see the datasets folder section for more info.
+If you don't have other data, set it to the `testdata` folder.
 - If you didn't set up your own Redis and RabbitMQ, add below the other CELERY settings: `CELERY_TASK_ALWAYS_EAGER = True` and `CELERY_TASK_EAGER_PROPAGATES = True`.
 This means that Celery jobs will be processed sequentially (not in parallel) - but you don't have to set up the services.
 - Use `DBSM = 'postgresql'` and `DB_PASSWORD = ...` if you've set up a local postgresql database.
 The rest of the database configuration is in `valentina/settings.py` and ideally should be left unchanged.
 - Set `EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'` to tell Django to log emails to files instead of trying to send them.
 Use `EMAIL_FILE_PATH = ...` to tell Django where to put the email files.